owncloud/ocis/docs/architecture/posixfs.md

 Infinite Scale is highly dependent on the efficient usage of meta data which are attached to file resources, but also logical elements such as spaces.

+Metadata are stored in extended attributes (as also supported by decompsed FS) which poses the benefit that metadata is always directly attached to the actual resources.
+As a result care has to be taken that extended attributes are considered when working with the file tree however, e.g. when creating or restoring backups.

+Note: The maximum number and size of extended attributes are limited depending on the filesystem and block size.
+See [GPFS Specifics](#gpfs-specifics) for more details on GPFS file systems.

-Metadata are stored in extended file attributes or in message pack files, as it is with other storage drivers, namely decompsed FS.
-All indexing and caching of metadata is located in higher system levels than the storage driver, and thus are not different to the components used with other storage drivers like the decomposed FS.
+All indexing and caching of metadata is implemented in higher system levels than the storage driver, and thus are not different to the components used with other storage drivers like the decomposed FS.

 ### Monitoring

 To get information about changes such as new files added, files edited or removed, Infinte Sale uses a monitoring system to directly watch the file system.
-This starts with the Linux inotify system and ranges to much more sophisticated services as for example in Spectrum Scale.
+This starts with the Linux inotify system and ranges to much more sophisticated services as for example in Spectrum Scale (see [GPFS Specifics](#gpfs-specifics) for more details on GPFS file systems).

 Based on the information transmitted by the watching service, Infinite Scale is able to "register" new or changed files into its own caches and internal management structures.
-That entitles Infinte Scale to deliver resource changes through the "traditional" channels such as APIs and clients.
+This enables Infinite Scale to deliver resource changes through the "traditional" channels such as APIs and clients.

 Since the most important metadata is the file tree structure itself, the "split brain" situation between data and metadata is impossible to cause trouble.